 Krapfenwaldbad has a lap pool, adventure pool, family and children (0.70–0.90m deep) pools, a children’s playground, a football pitch, a beach volleyball court, gymnastic equipment, table tennis tables and many sun beds.

-The former vacation house of the Viennese Kaiser Franz Josef Krapf, has been renovated and pimped up with a restaurant and espresso buffet, so no lack of Pommes, Spritzers, ice-cream and other tempting snacks.
+The former holiday house of the Viennese Kaiser Franz Josef Krapf has been renovated and pimped up with a restaurant and espresso buffet, so no lack of Pommes, Spritzers, ice-cream and other tempting snacks.